11 Small Business Grants For Women & Other Funding Resources

 You can also check with your local SBA Women’s Business Center (WBC) to see what local business resources they can connect you with.
 These resources may include local women-in-business grants specific to your city or state.

 If you think your business could be eligible for federal contracts, you should also know that the government reserves a certain percentage of federal contracts for women-owned small businesses (WOSB) in industries where women are underrepresented.
-Some examples are forestry, construction, HVAC, manufacturing, and other eligible businesses that you might not expect, such as beauty salons, nail salons, family planning centers, and women’s apparel manufacturing.
+Some examples are forestry, construction, HVAC, manufacturing, and other federal contract-eligible businesses you might not expect, such as beauty salons, nail salons, family planning centers, and women’s apparel manufacturing.

 Some federal contracts are even restricted further to economically disadvantaged women-owned small businesses (EDWOSB).
 So if you own a business in a male-dominated field, which is pretty much all of them, be sure to look into this program.